Want to notify USMF community members about dealer websites where members can purchase US militaria? Feel free to post that here!

-For identifying that weird piece of militaria no one knows what is. *Please note that this board is only for identification.
-Once an item has been identified, please post the item in the appropriate board and refrain from further discussion in this board.
-Once satisfactorily identified, topics will be locked for further replies.
+"What is it?"
+This is the place to ask that question.
+Once satisfactorily identified, topics will be locked for further replies. *Please note that this board is for IDENTIFICATION HELP ONLY.
+Once an item has been IDed, please post a new thread in the item's appropriate board and refrain from further discussion in this board.

 Got a movie or television show, series or documentary that you wish to tell others about?
 Be it a good or bad report, we'd love for you to post your thoughts here.
 Also, please feel free to post foreign movies that involve the US military and/or US servicemen.